Landcruiser87/pyonrpi/rp4.md

 ```

 Either should create and activate your environment in your terminal.
 If you cloned this repo, you just need to do the following to install the necessary libraries.

 ```
 poetry install --no-root
 ```

 Or you can install the listed libraries above manually with pip.
+Detailed can be found in the `README.md` for this repo.

 - numpy  |  2.3.4
 - psutil |  7.1.3
 - rich   |  14.2.0